manuelmazzuola/manuelmazzuola.github.io/_posts/2021-02-17-my-first-neural-network.md

     ('paint', tensor(0), tensor([0.9841, 0.0159]))

 Hurray!!!
-The network has confidently classified the image as a paint, it's 98.41% sure about that.
+The network has confidently classified the image as a painting, it's 98.41% sure about that.
-Let's try with another paint that contains a statue 🙄
+Let's try with another painting that contains a statue 🙄
 ```python
 paint = PILImage.create('/content/dechirico2.jpg')
 paint = PILImage(paint.resize((224, 224)))